Retooling the MFSA

 This gives an advantage in taking remedial action during the early detection of transgressions, that is before consumer detriment sets in.
 Retooling MFSA will be able to review the full product financial lifecycle from design to distribution with the power to ban products where necessary.

 In conclusion, in life nothing is perfect.
 There is a perceived disadvantage of the Twin Peaks model in that it may create a regulatory overlap with dual regulated entities.
 Its critics say that it is inevitable that two separate regulators would have two separate rule books and two separate systems.
-In my opinion, such a problem pales by comparison to the advantages reaped by “Twin Peaks’ model ushering better supervision and consumer protection.
+In my opinion, such a problem pales by comparison to the advantages reaped by “Twin Peaks’ model ushering in better supervision and consumer protection.